Sharp Analysis of Expectation-Maximization for Weakly Identifiable Models: Introduction

-Panel (a) in Figure~\ref{fig:pop_em} plots the Euclidean norm $\|\theta^t\|_2$ of the population EM iterate\footnote{In fact, our analysis makes use of two slightly different population-level operators $\PseudoND$ and $\gencorop$ defined in equations~\eqref{eq:pop_like_em_operator} and \eqref{eq:stage_2_pop_em_operator} respectively.
-Figure~\ref{fig:pop_em} shows plots for the operator $\PseudoND$, but the results are qualitatively similar for the operator $\gencorop$.} versus the iteration number $t$, with solid red line corresponding to $\dims = 1$ and the dash-dotted green line corresponding to $\dims = 2$.
+In practice, running the sample EM algorithm yields an estimate $\widehat{\theta}_{\obs, \dims}$ of the unknown location parameter $\thetastar$.
+Panel (a) in Figure~\ref{fig:symm_fit_all_results} shows the scaling of the statistical estimation error $\|\widehat{\theta}_{\obs, \dims} - \thetastar\|_2$ of this sample EM estimate versus the sample size $n$ on a log-log scale.
+The three curves correspond to dimensions $d \in \{1, 2, 16 \}$, along with least-squares fits (on the log-log scale) to the data.
+In panel (b), we plot the Euclidean norm $\|\theta^t\|_2$ of the population EM iterate\footnote{In fact, our analysis makes use of two slightly different population-level operators $\PseudoND$ and $\gencorop$ defined in equations~\eqref{eq:pop_like_em_operator} and \eqref{eq:stage_2_pop_em_operator} respectively.
+Figure~\ref{fig:symm_fit_all_results}(b) shows plots for the operator $\gencorop$, but the results are qualitatively similar for the operator $\PseudoND$.} versus the iteration number $t$, with solid red line corresponding to $\dims = 1$ and the dash-dotted green line corresponding to $\dims = 2$.
 Observe that the algorithm converges far more slowly in the univariate case than the multivariate case.
-The theory to follow in this paper (see Theorems~\ref{thm:em_multivariate} and~\ref{thm:em_univariate}) provides explicit predictions for the rate at which the Euclidean error $\|\theta^t\|_2$ should decay; these theoretical predictions are plotted as a dashed blue line (univariate case $\dims = 1$) and a dotted black line ($\dims = 2$).
-In practice, running the sample EM algorithm yields an estimate $\widehat{\theta}_{\obs, \dims}$ of the unknown location parameter $\thetastar$.
-Panel (b) shows the scaling of the statistical estimation error $\|\widehat{\theta}_{\obs, \dims} - \thetastar\|_2$ of this sample EM estimate versus the sample size $n$ on a log-log scale.
-The three curves correspond to dimensions $d \in \{1, 2, 16 \}$, along with least-squares fits to the data.
-Note that the slow convergence of EM in dimension $d = 1$, as shown in panel (a), manifests itself in the lower statistical accuracy of the sample EM estimate.

-This qualitative behavior is not limited only to the relatively simple class of Gaussian mixture models~\eqref{Eqnsingular_location_scale}, nor is slow convergence of EM only an issue in dimension $d=1$.
-More generally, consider mixture models of the form

-Note that the model family~\eqref{Eqnsingular_location_scale} in dimension $d = 2$ is a special case of the tied diagonal covariance fit, one in which we enforce the constraint $\sd_1^2 = \sd_2^2$.
+The theory to follow in this paper (see Theorems~\ref{thm:em_univariate}, \ref{thm:em_multivariate} and Lemmas~ \ref{lemma:correct_pop_contraction_and_radem_three} and \ref{lemma:d_dim_operator}) provides explicit predictions for the rate at which different quantities plotted in Figure~\ref{fig:symm_fit_all_results} should decay.
+We now summarize our theoretical results that are also consistent with the trends observed in Figure~\ref{fig:symm_fit_all_results}.